OSGeo/grass-addons/CONTRIBUTING.md

 or you can go any time later to your fork on GitHub, display the branch `new-feature`, and GitHub will show you button to create a pull request.

+Some contributors use GitHub CLI which allows them to create the pull request from command line in one step together with pushing the changes to GitHub.

 ### After creating a pull request